EsotericSoftware/kryo/README.md

     SomeClass someObject = kryo.readObject(input, SomeClass.class, serializer);
 ```

+During serialization Kryo `getDepth` provides the current depth of the object graph.

 #### Stack size

 The serializers Kryo provides use the call stack when serializing nested objects.
 Kryo minimizes stack calls, but a stack overflow can occur for extremely deep object graphs.
 This is a common issue for most serialization libraries, including the built-in Java serialization.
 The stack size can be increased using `-Xss`, but note that this applies to all threads.
 Large stack sizes in a JVM with many threads may use a large amount of memory.

+Kryo `setMaxDepth` can be used to limit the maximum depth of an object graph.
+This can prevent malicious data from causing a stack overflow.

 ### Accepting null